 When the crowd goes wild after a show, most groups stick around for an encore performance, and it looks like Dell has done just that with the XPS 27 ($1,399 to start, $2,599 as configured), one of our favorite systems from earlier this year.

 The Dell XPS 27 impressed us the first time around with its excellent audio, exceptional 4K display and solid performance.
 The new model steps things up further with a better processor, AMD's latest graphics card, and the return of every other feature we loved the first time around.
 It doesn't do anything to fix its biggest flaws, but we doubt you'll hear much complaining over the sound of the impressive speakers.
-It's our Editor's Choice for the best sounding all-in-one, and one of the Best All-in-One PCs of 2017.
+It's our Editor's Choice for the best sounding all-in-one, and one of the best all-in-one computers we've reviewed.